canonical/lxd/doc/database.md

  * containers\_devices\_config
  * containers\_profiles
  * images
+ * images\_aliases
  * images\_properties
- * images\_aliases
  * images\_source
+ * networks
+ * networks\_config
+ * patches
  * profiles
  * profiles\_config
  * profiles\_devices
  * profiles\_devices\_config
  * schema

-You'll notice that compared to the REST API, there are three main differences:
+You'll notice that compared to the REST API, there are a few differences:

  1. The extra "\*\_config" tables which are there for key/value config storage.
  2. The extra "images\_properties" table which is there for key/value property storage.
  3. The extra "schema" table whish is used for database schema version tracking.
+ 4. The extra "patches" table used for data migration and other non-schema changes on upgrades.
- 4. There is no "snapshots" table.
+ 5. There is no "snapshots" table.
 That's because snapshots are a copy of a container at a given point in time, including its configuration and on-disk state.
 So having snapshots in a separate table would only be needless duplication.